fioriofederico/labyrinth_22-23/README.md

 Now is possible see a tree of file created in folder The file our try is the example on top file is: a Json Input and save this with test.json

-Our code create 4 file:
+Our code create 5 file:
  - The firstone image are clean there is just a strat point end point and breadcrumps
  - The output is minimun with one file but if there is a multi start generate one with all path and one for a single path
    - The example in this test have 2 start point for these the code create 3 Output Image
      - One name with all path found
-     - One for a single path start from one point and arrive on goal
+     - One for a single path start from one point and arrive on goal this created in 2 version .tiff and .gif

 ### Show a simple output